LArSoft/larsoft.github.io/wiki/Breaking_Changes_prior_to_v07_00_00.md

 \
 **Fix**: part of the configuration update was erroneously left out of `v02_02_00`: update to a version after `v02_02_00`

-Renaming the FCL file configuring `pandora` code(#Renaming-the-FCL-file-configuring-pandora-code) {.wiki-class-count}
+Renaming the FCL file configuring `pandora` code
 ----------------------------------------------------------------------------------------------------

 **Related issue:** [\#5363](/redmine/issues/5363 "Bug: LArPandora/larpandoraservices.fcl should be renamed as it does not figure any services, but a mod...
 (Closed)")\